oroinc/documentation/user_guide/b2b_customers.rst

 B2B Customer Actions
 --------------------

-The following actions can be performed for the B2B customers:
+The following actions can be performed for B2B customers:

 From the :ref:`grid <user-guide-ui-components-grids>`: